githubarj/Baby-Blockchain/README.md

     - You might need to install it with npm

 ## Features
+ - Blocks
  - A blockchain
  - Hashing
- - Transactions
+ - Transactions and transaction creation
  - Accounts
  - Signatures
+ - Front end for interaction

  ## Interaction
  This will be updated as I continue to work on the project.